Reference Date: 16-December-2016

 Refugees from Syrian Arab Republic continue to put strain on resources

-Favourable weather conditions prevail so far
+Relatively favourable weather conditions prevail

 Inflation declined and stabilized